-- 1. Lift the expansion card riser (Riser 1, Riser 2c) and disconnect the serial COM port cable from the connector on the system board. - 2.
-Open the latch, slide the serial COM port out of the expansion card riser, and the lock the latch .
+- 1. Lift the expansion card riser (Riser 1, Riser 2a, Riser 2b, Riser 2c) and disconnect the serial COM port cable from the connector on the system board. - 2.
+Open the latch, slide the serial COM port out of the expansion card riser, and the lock the latch . - NOTE: The numbers on the image do not depict the exact steps.
+The numbers are for representation of sequence.

-Figure 72.
+Figure 95.
 Removing the Serial COM port

-3. Tighten the screws and install the PCIe blank on the expansion card riser.
+3. Tighten the screws and install the PCle blank on the expansion card riser.

-Figure 73.
+Figure 96.
 Installing the PCIe blank